ulhaspai/cloud-developer/course-03/exercises/udacity-c3-restapi-user/README.md

-# Udagram Image Backend Feed Microservice
+# Udagram Image Backend User Microservice

 This is the user microservice for the Udagram application.
 The user microservice provides the Rest APIs creating new users and user authentication.